lzuehsow/FinalProject/README.md

 # The Dueling Association
 Get your wands ready.

+## A Software Design final project brought to you by Lydia Zuehsow (@Oktober13) and Emily Yeh (@YehEmily)

 ## What is this?
-In this project, we created a Harry Potter dueling game.
-When a player waves a wand in a certain pattern, they cast a spell and inflict damage upon Voldemort.
-In the meantime, Voldemort inflicts a randomly generated amount of damage upon the player.
+This project is a fanmade Harry Potter dueling game.
+In this game, the player battles against Voldemort.
+Voldemort casts a number of spells, which inflict damage on the player.
+The player can return fire by waving their own wand in certain patterns, thereby casting spells.

+This is our final project for our Spring 2016 Software Design class at the Olin College of Engineering.
+We are both huge nerds when it comes to Harry Potter, so we thought it would be pretty rad to create a physical magic dueling game.

-### Installation
+## Installation
-There are a few packages you will need to install in order to play.
+There are a few packages you may need to install in order to play.

 #### Installing OpenCV
 ``` python